LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 #### Sensor Interface

 Another collection of optional modules provided by the library is the connection of external hardware sensors.
-All compatible sensors that are compatible with the firmware developed in the *Unified Sensor* \ref{unified-sensor} chapter are supported here.
+All compatible sensors that are compatible with the firmware developed in the *Unified Sensor* \ref{unified-sensor} chapter are supported.
 The library provides the following sensor (+hal) modules for this purpose:

 * *MRPHal* - Firmware protocol implementation